 The FIU-Community-Based Research Institute (CBRI) is a multidisciplinary research center devoted to reducing risk behaviors and promoting health and wellness across the lifespan.
 CBRI’s applied research approach brings together expert researchers and clinicians with over two decades of experience engaging in meaningful university-community partnerships and program evaluations.
 Our mission is to promote health equity for all.
 CBRI conducts rigorous, innovative clinical research on the prevention and treatment of HIV and substance use and mental health problems.
 We also conduct state-of-the-art, community-partnered evaluation research focused on health promotion and positive youth development.
 CBRI emphasizes a biopsychosocial, mixed methods (i.e., both quantitative and qualitative) research approach.
 The CBRI team works in partnership with underserved communities in order to ensure the developmental, cultural, and linguistic appropriateness of our clinical and evaluation research.

-The Global Health Consortium (GHC) at FIU’s Robert Stempel College of Public Health and Social Work is an accelerator program for public health interventions.
+The Global Health Consortium (GHC) at FIU’s Robert Stempel College of Public Health & Social Work is an accelerator program for public health interventions.
 GHC’s top priorities—universal health, communicable diseases, non-communicable diseases, health and the environment and health security—include acute problems affecting large populations around the world.
-The GHC is supported by major organizations such as the Pan American Health Organization/World Health Organization (PAHO/WHO), National Institutes of Health (NIH), Centers for Disease Control and Prevention (CDC) and the Carlos Slim Foundation.
+The GHC has technical and scientific collaborative partnerships with organizations such as the Pan American Health Organization/World Health Organization (PAHO/WHO), National Institutes of Health (NIH), and Centers for Disease Control and Prevention (CDC).